The following are some frequently asked questions (FAQs) about the Highway 69 Four-Laning Detail Design.

 The need to maintain access between communities and area destinations was an important consideration in developing the recommended alignment.
 Access will be provided through a combination of interchanges, service roads and the existing road network.

 The Project Team will carry forward commitments to maintain the continuity of the snowmobile trail system identified in the Route Planning Report, and consult with local snowmobile clubs throughout the design.
 Construction staging will consider trail use/ need for temporary measures (trail crossings, signing, fencing etc.).

 The Design-Builder hired by the MTO to build new highways are required to protect affected residents during the construction period by maintaining access and dealing with noise and dust issues.
 The Contractor utilizes such measures as: acceptable daily hours of operation and treating gravel road surfaces to prevent excessive dust.

 Ideally, construction of the new four-lane highway will occur away from the existing traffic flow.
 In situations where construction must occur on the existing highway, restrictions on the number and duration of operations are defined in the Contract.

 As documented in the Route Planning Study, interchanges are recommended at the strategic locations of:

-Please note that plans for interchanges will be refined as part of the Detail Design phase.
+Please note that plans for interchanges will be refined as part of the Design-Build project.
 You should check this page frequently to ensure that you are viewing the most up-to-date information.